STAN PERRON CHARITABLE FOUNDATION – FUNDING GUIDELINES and information FOR Health Research APPLICANTS

 This aligns with the Foundation’s vision that every child deserves to live the healthiest and happiest life possible and to reach their potential.

-The Foundation prioritises research that has impact, tackles the causes of health problems and builds research capacity within Western Australia.
-The Foundation has identified three specific areas of health research at this time for which it will consider funding:
+The Foundation prioritises research that tackles the causes of health problems, has impact and builds research quality and capacity within Western Australia.
+Under its Health Research Grants, the Foundation has four funding schemes:

-2. Major research Programs that are collaborative and outcome-driven for up to five years.
-Programs that involve partnerships and funding contributions from other bodies, which involve significant innovation and/or build capacity within Western Australia, are especially encouraged.
-Collaborators may be from any state or country with the research driven from Western Australia.
+Program grants are for large programs of research usually involving multiple streams of research that are collaborative and outcome-driven for up to five years.
+Programs that involve partnerships and funding contributions from other bodies, which demonstrate significant innovation and/or build capacity within Western Australia, are especially encouraged.
+Collaborators may be from any state or country as long as the research is driven from Western Australia.
 Single research projects are not eligible for funding in this category.

-3. Partnerships funding encouraging collaborations between researchers and institutions to improve health outcomes for children in Western Australia.
-These may be in the form of single research projects or a program.
-Funding will be contingent on partnership support and co-funding with the lead organisation based in Western Australia.
+Partnership Grants encourage collaborations between researchers and institutions to improve health outcomes for children in Western Australia.
+These may be in the form of single research projects or programs of research.
+Funding will be contingent on partnership support and co-funding (needs to be cash funding not just in-kind support) with the lead research institution based in Western Australia.
+Co-funding can be either already secured or being sought.
+With the latter, Foundation funding will be contingent on success of the application from other source – e.g. FHRI, MRFF, NHMRC, etc.

 Solutions that focus on the origins of a problem